farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-5-OCP-anti-examples.md

 ```

 This approach was a hot mess.
 The complexity of the chat library exploded.
 Generics cascaded through the functions and data.
-The library couldn't instantiate any of its own types because my functions didn't use concrete types.
 I was allowing the
-caller to decide what derivative I passed back to them.
+caller to decide what derivative I passed back to them, so the library couldn't safely instantiate any of its own types.

 Data store operations like saving and querying became a nightmare.
 I had to store some fields separately so I could query them, but then also had to serialize the whole object in order to restore object state.
 Querying based on custom fields like `CampaignId` required translating arbitrary predicates into sql queries.
 I didn't know what data might exists or where it might live on the type, so predicates were about my only option.